Infrastructure Layer

 Power

-Power to all equipment is provided by the following two UPSes.
+Power to all equipment is provided by a single UPS.

 Qty. | Model | Volt-ampere | Watts |